Bill Bray: Cincinnati Reds

-Return to Washington
+Washington Nationals (second stint)

-On December 3, 2012, Bray returned to the Nationals on a minor league contract.
-He went to spring training with the Nationals, but on March 4, 2013, he was cut and sent back to their minor league camp.
+On November 28, 2012, Bray returned to the Nationals on a minor league contract.
+He went to spring training with the Nationals, but on March 4, 2013, he was cut and sent to the team's minor league camp.
+He pitched 15 games for the Double-A Harrisburg Senators in 2013, returning to free agency on November 4.

-Bray announced his retirement via his Twitter account on March 16, 2014.
+Bray announced his retirement on Twitter on March 16, 2014.

 Coaching career

-In 2015, Bray returned to Orleans of the Cape Cod Baseball League to serve as the pitching coach for his former team.
+In 2015, Bray returned to Orleans of the Cape Cod League to serve as the pitching coach for his former team.

 Personal

 Bray and his wife, Elaine, were married on December 2, 2006.
 They have three daughters and one son.

 Following baseball, he returned to William & Mary to finish his undergraduate degree in finance.
-He graduated in May 2015, and began attending William & Mary law school that fall.
-He has also written multiple articles for Sporting News.
+He graduated in May 2015.
+He then attend William & Mary Law School, graduating in 2018.
+He subsequently began practicing real estate law.

 In 2012, Bray shaved his head in an effort to raise funds for pediatric cancer.

+Bray wrote for several articles for The Sporting News in 2014 and 2015.

+While playing, Bray was the Reds representative for the MLB Players Association and later served on the board of directors for Major League Alumni Marketing.